 15.5.1 Special Meetings of the Council shall be called by the Executive Board upon petition of fifteen (15) percent of the Council.

-15.6.1 Any member or associate member of the Association may attend any meeting as an observer.
+15.6.1 Any member, Associate Member, or individual working in a SUNY unit may attend any meeting as an observer.

 Article 16: Finances